GreptimeTeam/docs/docs/user-guide/greptimecloud/overview.md

 # Overview

-GreptimeCloud is is a cloud service that is powered by fully-managed serverless GreptimeDB, providing a scalable and efficient solution for time-series data platform and and Prometheus backend.
+GreptimeCloud is a cloud service that is powered by fully-managed serverless GreptimeDB, providing a scalable and efficient solution for time-series data platform and and Prometheus backend.

-## Usage and Limits
+## Learn about Usage

-GreptimeCloud provides free quota during public beta, see [Usage and Limits](usage.md).
+To know how Capacity Units work in GreptimeCloud, and how to optimize your usage, see [Learn about Usage](usage.md).

 ## Integrations